mattermost/rtcd/docs/getting_started.md

 ## Running calls

 The last step to get calls working through `rtcd` is to configure the Calls side to use the service.
-This is done via the **Admin Console -> Plugins -> Calls -> RTCD service URL** setting, which in this example will be set to `http://testClient:@localhost:8045`.
+This is done via the **Admin Console -> Plugins -> Calls -> RTCD service URL** setting, which in this example will be set to `http://localhost:8045`.

 **Note**

-1. `testClient` is a unique identifier of the Mattermost instance and will be used to authenticate to the service.
-It can be any alphanumeric string.
+1. The client will self-register the first time it connects to the service and store the authentication key in the database.
+If no client ID is explicitly provided, the diagnostic ID of the instance will be used.
-2. The `:` after the client id is necessary as it means there's no auth key.
-The client will self-register the first time it connects to the service and store the authentication key in the database.
+2. The RTCD service URL supports credentials in the form `http://clientID:authKey@hostname`.
+Alternitevly these can be passed through environment overrides, namely `MM_CALLS_RTCD_CLIENT_ID` and `MM_CALLS_RTCD_AUTH_KEY`.